drteeth/attend-elixir-talk/slides.md

 Likewise, if we try to add player 1 to team 1 again, that aggregate knows enough to reject the command.

 * Command only goes to 1 aggregate
-* Events order is only guaranteed within a stream (b/c of the aggregate)
 * An aggregate can only emit events in it's stream.

 * Aggregates are siloed, and do not talk directly to each other.

+In essence they provided a transactional boundary around the aggregate.
+There can be no data races within a single aggregate or it's associated stream of events.

 ---